-- BLK FORM for graphic display (only required for test graphics) - Tool call - Spindle direction of rotation (M3/M4 miscellaneous function) - Cycle definition (CYCL DEF)
+- BLK FORM for graphic display (only required for simulation) - Tool cal - Spindle direction of rotation (miscellaneous function M3/M4) - Cycle definition (CYCL DEF)

 For some cycles, additional requirements must be observed.
 They are detailed in the descriptions and overview tables for each cycle.